ceph/ceph/doc/rbd/rbd-mirroring.rst

 =================

-The two ``rbd-mirror`` daemons are responsible for watching image journals on the remote, peer cluster and replaying the journal events against the local cluster.
+The two ``rbd-mirror`` daemons are responsible for watching image journals on the remote peer cluster and replaying the journal events against the local cluster.
 The RBD image journaling feature records all modifications to the image in the order they occur.
 This ensures that a crash-consistent mirror of the remote image is available locally.